barnatemesi/Sensorless_PMSM_w_SMO_in_dq/README.md

 # Sensorless_PMSM_w_SMO_in_dq
 Sensorless control of an SPMSM motor using a first-order sliding mode observer established in dq-reference frame instead of afabeta-reference frame.
 This observer uses a less complex filtering structure than the observer implmeneted in afabeta-reference frame.
-Also, the added phase-lag is very minimal in contrary.
+Also, the added phase-lag is very minimal in comparison.

 It was implemented in MATLAB/Simulink 2018b.